-Let'em go Absolutely Wild this Christmas Break in a sparkling blue tub overflowing with peppermint-y bubbles.
-No worries if the foam party runs a bit late, our Hair & Everywhere bar can stay until last call without getting sloppy.
+Let your awesome kids get Rowdy this Christmas Break in a sparkling blue tub overflowing with peppermint-y bubbles!
+From soap-y snow-balls to a foamy Santa beard the fun is just getting started.
+No worries if the foam party runs a bit late, our bestselling Orange You Awesome Hair & Everywhere bar can stay until last call without getting soggy.

 Kids Only Invited.
 Jolly bathtime fun included.

-- Absolutely WILD-Berry Hair & Everywhere Bar 85g
+- Orange You Awesome Hair & Everywhere Bar 85g

 - AmuseMINT Bubble Brick 90g

 - Rowdy Kind Orange Bath Mitt

 FREE Reusable Linen Gift Bag with Snowflake Detail & Gift Tag

 Orange You Awesome: Sodium Coco Isethionate, Stearic Acid, Cocomidopropyl Betaine, Theobroma Cocao Seed Butter (Cocoa Butter), Glycerin, Parfum, Benzyl alcohol, CI 77891, CI 77019, Dehydroacetic Acid, CI 77492.